 The imagery is shared with services across the council via My GIS the internal Corporate Mapping solution.
 With this, services can plan site visits with confidence.
 Useful for Housing Monitoring, currently with a three-month programme to visits, locations can be determined with increased accuracy, avoiding those where little progress has been made.
 Building Control can also schedule visits using the data from the drone, saving time, improving productivity and efficiency.
 Electoral Registration can see ‘complete' houses, using intelligence to verify applications for registration to vote.
 Advanced notice of waste collection is possible by Waste and Recycling as it is clear to see which houses are complete with the drone imagery.

-Data from the drone is imported into an Open Source mapping system, new roads are added, and colour is used to match addresses and streets, plot numbers and layouts are also included in this process.
-The information is then added into the Council’s Gazetteer Management Software.
-Once the building has a roof and is ready for occupancy the status of the building is changed from “provisional” to “approved”.
+Data from the drone is imported into an Open Source mapping system called QGIS, new roads are added, and colour is used to match addresses and streets, plot numbers and layouts are also included in this process.
+The information is then added into the council's Gazetteer Management Software.
+Once the building has a roof and is ready for occupancy the status of the building is changed from "provisional" to "approved".
 As a result, it is then clear to see which houses are eligible for Council Tax.

 The imagery from the drone comes together and links in to the LLPG and UPRNs, the result, an up to date LLPG.